-- 20.1 Supports the recommendations of the Joint Select Committee on Constitutional Recognition relating to Aboriginal and Torres Strait Islander Peoples, and seeks that the Australian Government initiate a process of co-design with Aboriginal and Torres Strait Islander peoples, consider establishing a First Nations Voice, support the process of truth-telling and consider the establishment of a National Resting Place (or Places) for commemoration, healing and reflection. - 20.2 Encourages councils to progress the Constitutional recognition campaign at the local level and build support among all political leaders to advocate for a referendum. - 20.3 Supports community awareness campaigns on the importance of Constitutional recognition to redress any disproportionate disadvantage experienced by Aboriginal and Torres Strait Islander peoples.
+- 20.1 Seeks that the Australian Government co-design with Aboriginal and Torres Strait Islander peoples, Constitutional recognition through a First Nations Voice, support the process of truthtelling and consider the establishment of a National Resting Place (or Places) for commemoration, healing and reflection. - 20.2 Recognises the Frontier Wars which occurred during the British colonisation of Australia. - 20.3 Encourages councils to progress the Constitutional recognition campaign at the local level and build support among all political leaders to advocate for a referendum. - 20.4 Supports reforms to redress any disproportionate disadvantage experienced by Aboriginal and Torres Strait Islander peoples and calls for the NSW Government to provide support and resources to councils to contribute to initiatives such as Closing the Gap and Reconciliation.